jlbrosnahan/Predictive-Modeling/README.md

 # Predictive-Modeling
-Anything that has to do with machine learning goes here.
-This repository contains all of my regression and classification projects, in both Python and R.
+This repository contains all of my machine learning projects in both Python and R.